JGCRI/gcam-doc/fusion.md

-<span style="color: rgb(255,204,0);">TODO:</span> these were dropped because it made detecting what the actual data was much more difficult (i.e. the type I need to know is `IDiscreteChoice*` not `std::auto_ptr<IDiscreteChoice*>`).
+These were dropped because it made detecting what the actual data was much more difficult (i.e. the type I need to know is `IDiscreteChoice*` not `std::auto_ptr<IDiscreteChoice*>`).
 I could try harder if we want to put these back in, it will result in a lot more template specialization and work arounds.
 Also note `std::auto_ptr` is deprecated in favor of `std::unique_ptr`.